meuniv/yamldoc/docs/General Purpose.rst

 General purpose
 +++++++++++++++
-We are often faced with creating quizzes and online test using tools such as *canvas* or even simply writing LaTeX files for distribution.
-At the same time, we wish to keep those questions in a raw form so that they can be archived, editer, and reused.
+We are often faced with creating quizzes, assigments, and online tests using tools such as *canvas* or even simply writing LaTeX files for distribution.
+Platforms such as *black board* make it possible but their format is *unforgiving* and does not allow for advanced formatting (including the insertion of math symbols).
+At the same time, we wish to keep those questions in a raw form so that they can be archived, edited, and reused.
 Here, I introduce the use of standard *yaml* file for this purpose.
 The goal of *yaml2lms*  is to convert a `yaml` file into a file usable for multiple-choice questions in LMS.
 The code also creates LaTeX and PDF files as needed.

 In addition to creating neat files, this approach is a good way to archive questions in a flexible format and it also provides a spellchecking utility.